riggerthegeek/steeplejack/docs/data-models/intro.md

 to.
 Mongoose is logically connected to a MongoDB - using the Steeplejack models do not imply any database connection.
 This means that the model won't need to change if you change the data store.

+Also, there may not be 1:1 parity between what's stored in your database and what you want in your business logic.
+This easily maps the object name names across between the two representations.

  - [Model](model.md)
  - [Collection](collection.md)